jack-turk-5/wireguard-pro/docs/quickstart.md

 # 🏆 Congratulations!

-You now have one of the **best** WireGuard dashboards available — open source, rootless, live stats, QR-ready, dark-mode powered, and production-grade. 🚀
+You now have one of the **best** WireGuard dashboards available — open source, rootless, and production-grade. 🚀